 New Brush Settings

 To improve your workflow while doing local adjustments, Capture One Pro 9 has some interesting enhancements.
 Note that all new features affect both the brush and the eraser.
 Listed for an overview the features are:

 First, if you alternate between both brush and eraser to create your mask, you will no doubt like the Link Brush and Eraser Settings option in the brush settings.

 This will link all the properties on the settings dialog for both brush and eraser.
 Changing a setting for the brush will update the same setting for the eraser and vice versa.
 Deselect it when you do not need it anymore and brush and eraser each save their own settings again.

 Second, you have an Airbrush checkbox setting.
 This is handy when you have a soft brush (or eraser).
-Such a brush has a halo with a inner circle, fading out to the outer circle.
-With the Airbrush option set the mask will grow towards the outer circle depending how long you keep it in one place.
+Such a brush has a halo with an inner circle, fading out to the outer circle.
+With the Airbrush option set, the mask will grow towards the outer circle depending on how long you keep it in one place.
 In other words, the airbrush setting is time-related.

 Go With The Flow

 Third, you see a Flow setting and it is a slider (0-100%), not a checkbox.
 This means you can control how Flow operates.
 Flow is related to the opacity of the brush.
 With Flow set to 100%, your brush will perform at the opacity setting in one stroke.
 Brushing the same location will not increase the opacity of the mask.
 Actually, this is how it was up to Capture One Pro 8.